mdshw5/mattshirley.com/microblog/static/md/about.md

 - **2013-Current** - Postdoctoral Fellow, Department of Oncology, Johns Hopkins School of Medicine, Baltimore MD

     *Working in the labs of Drs.
-Sarah Wheelan and Vasan Yegnasubramanian I developed computational tools for the analysis of a novel high-dimensional bisulfite sequencing method.
-We apply this method to prostate cancer biomarker discovery as well as molecular characterization of key epigenomic regulator proteins.*
+Sarah Wheelan and Vasan Yegnasubramanian I developed computational tools for the analysis of novel high-dimensional  sequencing methods.
+We applied these tools to prostate cancer biomarker discovery.*

 - **2008-2013** - Ph.D.
 Candidate, Department of Biochemistry, Cellular, and Molecular Biology, Johns Hopkins School of Medicine, Baltimore MD

     *As a graduate student I started research with Drs.
 Jin Zhang and Heng Zhu in the Department of Pharmacology at Johns Hopkins School of Medicine.
 Using the protein microarrays pioneered by the Zhu lab we interrogated the kinome for novel kinase-substrate interactions.
 I continued my graduate research in the lab of Dr. Jonathan Pevsner at Kennedy Krieger Institute where I characterized the extent of genetic variability in lymphoblast cell lines.
 My research culminated in the discovery of a somatic mutation in *GNAQ* which is found only in affected tissues from patients with the Sturge-Weber syndrome.
 This work spanned wet-lab and computational work involving microarray design and analysis as well as DNA resequencing assay design, high-dimensional data analysis, and tool development.*

 - **2006-2008** - Research Assistant, Department of Biochemistry, University of Missouri, Columbia MO

     *In my third year of college at the University of Missouri I joined the lab of Dr. Judy Wall in the Department of Biochemistry.
 In the Wall lab I worked on characterizing the molecular genetics of the bacterium *Desulfovibrio vulgaris* Hildenborough for its potential in heavy metal bioremediation.
 My work involved characterizing a Tn5 transposon mediated mutant library, as well as operation and configuration of a gas chromatagraph.*